Daremonic/payswitch-docs/features/merchant-controls/disputes.md

 A dispute occurs when a customer contacts their payment method issuer (card issuer/bank/wallet) to question or challenge a particular transaction so that the payment can be reversed.

 {% hint style="info" %}
 When a card payment is reversed, and the processor debits the merchant's account, it's termed a 'chargeback.'
-Hyperswitch uses the term 'Disputes' interchangeably to refer to 'Chargebacks' in the context of card payments.
+PaySwitcher uses the term 'Disputes' interchangeably to refer to 'Chargebacks' in the context of card payments.
 {% endhint %}

 The merchants receive notifications from their payment processor when a dispute is raised by their customers against a payment made at their site.